The Lower Level of the ISEE

 Synonyms- The answer alternatives of this section are listed out alphabetically.
 To answer a question fast, one can think of a synonym of the question in the alphabetical order and look it up for its presence in the list.

-Sentence Completion- One of the best ways to tackle this section of the ISEE Lower Level is to first guess the overall meaning of the sentence and then try to fill it in with the given answer alternatives.
-Special attention should be paid to words that express relationships in sentences, such as though, even, if, because, etc. as these will help you in deducing the intended meaning of the sentence with the blank better, before completing it with one of the given answer choices.
+Sentence Completion- One of the best ways to tackle this section is to first guess the overall meaning of the sentence and then try to fill it in with the given answer alternatives.
+Special attention should be paid to words that express relationships in sentences, such as 'though', 'even', 'if', 'because', 'unless' etc. as these will help you in deducing the intended meaning of the sentence with the blank better, before completing it with one of the given answer choices.

-This section of ISEE Lower Level involves very less mathematical calculations, though the questions of this section are based on Mathematical reasoning.
-This section requires one to find out exactly the intent of the question asked, elimination of irrelevant information, working with the relevant information to find out if the question requires mathematical estimation or actual calculations, and actually working with the problem to arrive at the correct solution.
+This section involves very few mathematical calculations, though the questions are based on Mathematical reasoning.
+It requires one to find out exactly the intent of the question asked, elimination of irrelevant information, working with the relevant information to find out if the question requires mathematical estimation or actual calculations, and actually working with the problem to arrive at the correct solution.

-The same approach as in the Quantitative Reasoning section can be used to answer this section of the ISEE Lower Level.
+The same approach as in the Quantitative Reasoning section can be used to answer this section.
 The answers are all listed in logical order and one can keep this fact in mind while answering questions of this section.

 Writing a good essay requires one to first read the topic carefully, plan out its contents, mentally organize them into logical and sequential units and then finally write the essay.

-The ISEE Lower Level examination is meant for students of lower grades, but its content areas are quite tough.
-Hence, a student should be first trained for taking this test by his teachers and parents to perform well in it.
+This examination is meant for students of lower grades, but its content areas are quite tough.
+Hence, a student should be first trained by his teachers and parents to perform well in it.